tgsmith61591/beautiful-jekyll/_posts/2018-07-02-conda-spark.md

 And anyone who has worked on an enterprise cluster before knows that getting permissions amended on production clusters is a loooong process.

-### Reason 3: your package contains code that needed to be built
+### Reason 3: your package contains code that needs compiling

 Even if you *do* have permission to the directory, if your python package contains C code, you're at the mercy of the versions of numpy, scipy or other C-based python packages located on the executors as to whether your code will work.
 If the version you built under does not match that on the executors, you can always hit low level dtype errors: